Lectures in Economics

 An alternative to the ‘pure’ break is to provide some form of entertainment.
 Many lecturers may feel uncomfortable about this, but it can prove very popular with students and the complete change can be very effective in helping to restore concentration.
 For example you might show an entertaining video clip or read a diverting and interesting text.
 The video clip could be a cartoon or a comedy sketch, or anything that you feel the students might like (within reason).
-You could even serialise a programme.
+You could even serialise a programme over several lectures.

-Alternatively you could show an economics item from the week’s news which, even if unrelated to the lecture, can reinforce the relevance of economics to current issues.
+Alternatively, you could show an economics item from the week’s news, which, even if unrelated to the lecture, can reinforce the relevance of economics to current issues.
 This can be very useful at level 1 for students who will not study the subject again, or who might be persuaded to do so if their interest can be sufficiently aroused.